onefoursix/cm-set-task-scheduler/README.md

 ![](images/image-1.jpg)

 An initial set of queue names should also be set in advance.
-In this example, the two queue named "default" and "mark" exist in the different scheduler configurations.
+In this example, the two queues named "default" and "mark" exist in the different scheduler configurations.
 Queue names could be set along with the scheduler configs, but in this example they are static; the same queues are simply weighted differently by the different schedulers:

 ![](images/image-2.jpg)